For Fans Of

 Besides all of that, ‘Broken’ isn’t totally awful or a total write-off, it’s just offensively mediocre.
 Maybe some would say that’s worse, though?

 5. 35th Floor

 ‘Broken’ is out now.
-Also, I’m sure there’s a joke in here somewhere about this new EP being worth a 23/19 rating but I can’t be arsed making it.
+Also, I’m sure there’s a joke in here somewhere about this EP being scored as “23/19” but I cannot be arsed making it.